-- The term economic abuse means behavior that is coercive, deceptive, or unreasonably controls or restrains a person's ability to acquire, use, or maintain economic resources to which they are entitled, including using coercion, fraud, and manipulation to:

-- Restrict a person's access to money, assets, credit, or financial information

-- Unfairly use a person's personal economic resources, including money, assets, and credit, for one's own advantage

-- Exert undue influence over a person's financial and economic behavior or decisions, including forcing default on joint or other financial obligations, exploiting powers of attorney, guardianship, or conservatorship, or to whom one has a fiduciary duty

-- The term sexual assault means:

-- Any nonconsensual sexual act proscribed by Federal, tribal, or State law, including when the victim lacks capacity to consent.
+- The current or former spouse or intimate partner of the victim, or person similarly situated to a spouse or intimate partner of the victim - A person who is cohabitating or has cohabitated with the victim as a spouse or intimate partner - A person with whom the victim shares a child in common - A person who commits acts against an youth or adult victim who is protected from those acts under the domestic or family violence laws of the jurisdiction - The term economic abuse means behavior that is coercive, deceptive, or unreasonably controls or restrains a person's ability to acquire, use, or maintain economic resources to which they are entitled, including using coercion, fraud, and manipulation to: - Restrict a person's access to money, assets, credit, or financial information - Unfairly use a person's personal economic resources, including money, assets, and credit, for one's own advantage - Exert undue influence over a person's financial and economic behavior or decisions, including forcing default on joint or other financial obligations, exploiting powers of attorney, guardianship, or conservatorship, or to whom one has a fiduciary duty - The term sexual assault means: - Any nonconsensual sexual act proscribed by Federal, tribal, or State law, including when the victim lacks capacity to consent. - •

-- The term stalking means:
+The term stalking means:

-- To engage in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others; or (B) suffer substantial emotional distress.
+To engage in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety or the safety of others; or (B) suffer substantial emotional distress.

-- The term technological abuse means an act or pattern of behavior that occurs within domestic violence, dating violence, sexual assault, or stalking and is intended to harm, threaten, intimidate, control, stalk, harass, impersonate, exploit, extort, or monitor another person, except as otherwise permitted by law, that occurs using any form of technology, including but not limited to:

-- Internet enabled devices

-- Online spaces and platforms

-- Computers

-- Mobile devices

-- Cameras and imaging programs

-- Apps

-- Location tracking devices

-- Communication technologies

-- Any other emergency technologies